dacanizares/2D-Platformer/README.md

 * Easy to extend and create custom behaviors (see *characters.py*).

-* Map drawing using chunks (groups of tiles instead of indidual ones) to improve software rendering performance (see *game_render.py*).
+* Map drawing using single tiles or chunks to improve software rendering performance (see *game_render.py*).

   ![2d platformer pygame chunks debug tools](.docs/screenshot-3.png)